What we know about the Highland Park shooting suspect

 He legally obtained the weapon used, mayor tells CNN

-Highland Park Mayor Nancy Rotering believes the weapon used by the suspected shooter Monday was purchased legally, she told CNN's Adrienne Broaddus Tuesday.
+Investigators believe he fired more than 70 rounds over the course of the attack, Covelli said, and there is no indication the weapon was modified.

+Crimo also legally purchased a second rifle found in his vehicle at the time he was apprehended, as well as other firearms recovered from his residence, which Covelli described as pistols.

-Covelli previously said firearm evidence was found on the rooftop of a business near the shooting, describing the gun as a "high-powered rifle."
+Firearm evidence was found on the rooftop of a business near the shooting, Covelli said Monday, describing the gun as a "high-powered rifle."
 At the time, authorities were working to trace the firearm to find out who purchased it and its origins, according to Bureau of Alcohol, Tobacco, Firearms and Explosives spokesperson Kim Nerheim.

+The expedited trace of the firearm was "a major investigative lead," Covelli said Tuesday, and helped identify the suspect along with witness statements and videos from the community.

 A total of 26 patients -- who range in age from 8 to 85 -- were received at Highland Park Hospital, said Dr. Brigham Temple, medical director of the NorthShore University Health System.
 Four or five patients were children, Temple said.